 It was in this context that after Trump's victory that The Origins of Totalitarianism rose from the literary grave to occupy the top spot on the New York Times Best Seller list.
 For my part, I first discovered Arendt years ago when I read Eichmann in Jerusalem.
 Since I've always been fascinated with the question of what makes ordinary people commit atrocities, I found the book incredibly enlightening, beginning what turned into a brief Hannah Arendt reading tangent.
 Next up was her essay called On Violence, followed by The Human Condition, and finally, I got to The Origins of Totalitarianism.

 What I discovered, and I suspect many other flash-fans of Arendt discovered as well, was that reading Arendt is an intellectually daunting exercise, not for readers with short attention spans, and difficult for those not reasonably well-versed in western philosophical traditions.
 My Harcourt Books version of The Origins of Totalitarianism is packed with 500 small font pages, with the first two-thirds of the book examining the history of modern antisemitism and the role of imperialism in setting the stage for totalitarianism after World War I.

 While those topics are interesting historically, they probably didn't scratch the itch for new Arendt readers looking for something a little more relevant to the contemporary political situation.
 It's not until the last third of the book that you find all of the juicy quotes that have bounced around on social media over the last few years.
-Given the work I had to put in to follow Arendt's long, nuanced argument, I've always wondered how many other people even stuck with it that long.
+Given the work I had to put in to follow Arendt's long, nuanced argument, I've always wondered how many others stuck with it that long.